peterkuma/peterkuma.net/_poster/kuma_et_al_2017a/index.md

   Subantarctic the the Southern Ocean.pdf
 file_size: 63392900
 doc_image: doc.png
-conference: New Zealand Antarctic Science Conference 2017, Dunedin, New Zealand, 26-28 June 2017
+place: New Zealand Antarctic Science Conference 2017, Dunedin, New Zealand, 26-28 June 2017
 abstract: '<p>The Subantarctic and the Southern Ocean are regions where there are sparse ground-based and in-situ cloud measurements.
 While satellite measurements